ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ````

 #### Steps:
 - Use **COUNT DISTINCT** to count the number of different days of a visit.
+The function **COUNT(DISTINCT)** returns the number of rows with different non-NULL values.
+In this case, it will be the number of days visited for each customer.

 #### Result:
 | customer_id | number_of_visits |